How is Shiva Observed

 In the Jewish religion, there are certain prayers recited to honor of the passing of loved ones, celebrate their life, and help with coping during the mourning process.
 Such prayers include the Mourner’s Kaddish and the Prayer of Mercy (or “Kel Maleh Rachamim”).

-Upon returning to the cemetery, there may be a pitcher of water outside the front door to wash one’s hands.
+Upon returning from the cemetery, there may be a pitcher of water outside the front door to wash one’s hands.
 This custom has many sources, but the most common reason is to symbolically wash off any impurities associated with the cemetery and death.

 A Time to Mourn, A Time to Comfort by Ron Wolfson